 An endoscope is a small camera mounted on a fiber optic cable that veterinarians use to examine the GI tract visually.
 Using this tool, a veterinarian can directly visualize the interior of the esophagus, stomach, the first segment of the small intestine, and the colon.

 Biopsies can be collected to diagnose GI diseases, and in some cases, foreign objects can be removed, enabling a patient to avoid needing surgery.
 The patient must be anesthetized before undergoing an endoscopic procedure.
 The endoscope is a handy tool that, in some cases, allows for the diagnosis and treatment of a patient without surgery.

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.

-Call the Animal Clinic of Billings to schedule your pets next wellness examination with us today!
+Call the Animal Clinic of Billings to schedule your pets next wellness examination!